AmarDange/Django-Project-4/README.md

 ## Navbar after loged in user

-* If the user is logged in (username Mahi is provided as an example here), navbar will be shown with user name and logout options.
+* If the user is logged in (username admin is provided as an example here), navbar will be shown with user name and logout options.
 On a desktop, the navigation menu will appear as shown below:

 <details>
 <summary>Navbar</summary>